goramartin/master-thesis/docs/papers/neural-networks-and-embeddings/10-entity-aware-transformers-for-eneity-search.md

 ### Background

-Kg embeddings provide vector repre of enetities by projecting eneiety propeerties and relations into a vector space.
+Kg embeddings provide vector repre of enetities by projecting entity properties and relations into a vector space.
 Thse can be done based on purely tological data or combining text.
 In this paper they use Wikipedia2Vec.
-Following [37 e bert], they transform wikipedia2vec eneity embeddings into bert word piece space and use them as input to the bert model.
+Following [37 e bert], they transform wikipedia2vec entity embeddings into bert word piece space and use them as input to the bert model.

-- Wiki2Vec embeds a list of words and list of enetities.
+- Wiki2Vec embeds a list of words and list of entities
   - the training is done with
     - predict context of words of a given words
     - predicting neighboring entities